Login

 One option to do so would be to export data from your e-commerce system to an SFTP.
 The dataset has to contain Google Analytics’ transaction ID for each refund.

-More information on how to perform this operation can be found here.
-By using Datatap’s integration, the refund data set can be uploaded to Google Analytics to adjust sales data accordingly.
+More information on how to perform this operation can be found on Google support pages.
+By using Adverity, the refund data set can be uploaded to Google Analytics to adjust sales data accordingly.

 Make insights-driven decisions faster and easier!